 Today, we’ll give you specific suggestions for finding Whole30 food on the fly, and present you with the newest thing in Whole30 convenience: the Whole30 Approved Emergency Food Kit from Barefoot Provisions.
 (See below for details, and a fun contest!)
 In the meantime, let’s talk about what to do if you find yourself caught by surprise, but still have access to a grocery store.

 To build Whole30 meals on the go, you’re going to need to use your math skills.
 (Nothing complicated, we promise.)
-To get the most benefit (and enjoyment) out of these not-exactly-home-cooked meals, simply combine a compliant source of protein, some healthy fat, and carbs (veggies and/or fruit).
+To get the most benefit (and enjoyment) out of these not-exactly-home-cooked meals, simply combine a compatible source of protein, some healthy fat, and carbs (veggies and/or fruit).
 Here’s the equation for some of our favorite Whole30 emergency meals:

 - Can or pouch of tuna/salmon + guacamole + celery, carrot, and jicama sticks